9 Life-Changing Eye Makeup Tips You Need To Know

 8. Amp up your mascara

-If you’re not a false lash kinda gal, this hack is going to change your life.
+If you’re not into false lashes, this hack is going to change your life.
 It involves three products: an eyelash curler, volumizing mascara with a feathered wand, and a lengthening mascara with a plastic wand.
 Firstly, the eyelash curler will help lift your lashes and open up your eyes.
 The first mascara will help thicken your lashes and add drama.
 We use the L’Oréal Voluminous Lash Paradise Mascara, $10, it’s Beyoncé’s go-to, and all we’re saying is, if it’s good enough for the queen, it’s good enough for us!
 The second mascara separates the lashes, adding definition and length, for this, we use the Covergirl LashBlast Volume Mascara, $9, although you can use a plastic spooley.

 9. Correct mistakes